Skip to main content

 Fundamentals

 You have likely observed that the same wellness protocol can yield dramatically different results for different people.
-One individual might experience a significant shift in vitality and from a particular therapy, while another sees only a modest change.
+One individual might experience a significant shift in vitality and body composition from a particular therapy, while another sees only a modest change.
 This variability is not a matter of effort or willpower; it is a reflection of a profound biological truth.

 Think of this receptor as a highly specialized docking station on the surface of your cells.
 The peptide is the key designed to fit this dock, and a successful connection initiates a cascade of biological events culminating in GH release.